-Please note there is no guarantee that all modules will be offered every year.
-Provision is subject to student numbers and viability.
-An additional three modules are required for the research dissertation.
+Please note that there is no guarantee that all the options will be offered every year.

 If you are admitted to the Master's scheme but subsequently are unable or not permitted to progress, you may, depending upon the number of credits attained at the time of exit, qualify for one of the following awards:

 Postgraduate Certificate (PgC): No fewer than 60 credits

 Postgraduate Diploma (PgD): No fewer than 120 credits

 Master of Science (MSc): No fewer than 180 credits

 Candidature for the MSc is two years for full-time and five years for part-time students.